raceconditionrunning/raceconditionrunning.github.io/_brunch-reviews/2024-11-09-portage-bay-roosevelt.md

 ### The Run (Setting the scene)

-This was peak week.
-This meant a distance PR of 20 miles for a few of us.
+This was peak week, entailing a distance PR of 20 miles for a few of us.
 I was among this number.
-Leg 1 had been one of the more challenging routes we have, with significant uphill sections as we climbed from campus to Golden Gardens and back.
+Leg 1 was one of the more challenging routes we have, with significant uphill sections as we climbed from campus to Golden Gardens and back.

 ![Run Route Leg 1][map1]

-We'd also had a particularly popular second leg, picking up 6 or so runners at CSE for a gallivant about our home turf.
+We'd also had a particularly popular second leg, picking up 6 or so runners at Roosevelt for a victory lap (it was a Pyrrhic victory) around Green Lake.

 ![Run Route Leg 2][map2]